UBC-Thunderbots/Electrical/docs/getting-started/getting-started.md

 We use Git for version control.
 Follow the instructions [here](https://git-scm.com/downloads) for your operating system to install Git.

+## repo.py

+This script lets you set up all the Elec projects in their own subdirectories.
+It sets up each compatible repository so it ensures your Altium libraries are up to date when you push.

+To get started, install [Python](https://www.python.org/) 3.7 or higher, then, in a Git Bash window in your copy of this repository, run `./repo.py init --https`.
+This will download all the projects and you can begin working on them.

+For more details on the version control setup, see [repo-organization](../repo-organization.md).

 ### (Optional) Git Configurations

 This is optional, but very useful and timesaving configurations.